Universal positive mass theorems: Computation for a single projection

+This formula, which is valid in any dimension, will also be the key element needed to fill the remaining gap in dimension $4$, a step that will be done at the end of this section.

+We first handle the case when $n\neq 4$.
+As explained above, $\beta_A(\omega)$ is a multiple of the projection of $\omega$ onto the irreducible summand $\RM^n$ in $\RM^n\otimes\son$.
+The identification of this summand with $\RM^n$ can be obtained through the trace of $\omega$ in the variables $X$ and $Y$ in \eqref{eq:gamma_de_g2}.
+From this, one sees that

-As explained above, thisc corresponds to an element of $(\RM^n)^*\otimes\son$ and it enters the boundary term of the Weitzenb\"ock formula only through its projection into the irreducible summand $(\RM^n)^*$ which is obtained by taking a trace in the variables $X$ and $e_j$.
-Thus the boundary contribution is a multiple of $(\diver_0 g - d\tr_0 g)$.
-In Witten's case, the proportionality factor is known precisely (see section \ref{sec:witten}), and the integrand of the boundary term is
+the right-hand side being the expected term in the boundary contribution as it also appears in the definition of the mass.
+In Witten's case, the proportionality factor is known precisely (see section \ref{sec:witten}): the integrand of the boundary term now comes as

-(the trace taken over an orthonormal basis of the (half) spinor bundle explains the appearance of $\dim \Sigma_{(+)}$ in this formula).
-Of course, this should be equal to the expression obtained before, \emph{i.e.}
+where we have used the notation $\Sigma_{(+)}$ to denote the spinor representation space $\Sigma$ in odd dimensions and the positive half-spinor representation space $\Sigma_+$ in even dimensions.
+Note also that we have taken a trace over an orthonormal basis of the relevant spinor bundle, so that $\dim \Sigma_{(+)}$ appears in this formula.
+Of course, this can be compared with the expression obtained before, \emph{i.e.}